AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_transit_gateway.md

 * `ha_gw_size` - (Optional) HA Gateway Size.
 Mandatory if enabling HA.
 Example: "t2.micro".

 ### Insane Mode
 * `insane_mode` - (Optional) Specify true for [Insane Mode](https://docs.aviatrix.com/HowTos/insane_mode.html) high performance gateway.
 Insane Mode gateway size must be at least c5 size (AWS and AWSGov) or Standard_D3_v2 (Azure and AzureGov); for GCP only four size are supported: "n1-highcpu-4", "n1-highcpu-8", "n1-highcpu-16" and "n1-highcpu-32".
 If enabled, you must specify a valid /26 CIDR segment of the VPC to create a new subnet for AWS, Azure, AzureGov and AWSGov.
-Only available for AWS, GCP/OCI(with active mesh 2.0 enabled), Azure, AzureGov and AWSGov.
+Only available for AWS, GCP/OCI (with Active Mesh 2.0 enabled), Azure, AzureGov and AWSGov.
 Valid values: true, false.
 Default value: false.
 * `insane_mode_az` - (Optional) AZ of subnet being created for Insane Mode Transit Gateway.
 Required for AWS or AWSGov if `insane_mode` is enabled.
 Example: AWS: "us-west-1a".

 ### SNAT